site24x7/plugins/git_hub/README.md

 # Plugin for monitoring GitHub

+## Prerequisites
+* To monitor your github account we need an username , repository name and a Personal Access Token(classic).

+* Please refer this [link](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) to create "Personal Access Token" with read access.
+* Select and provide repos, notifications, and project permissions in select scopes field of generating access token.
+Without the access the API's will throw an 404 or 403 error.

 ## Plugin installation
-___
-### Prerequisites
-* To monitor your github account we need an username , repository name and a Personal Access Token.

-	Please refer this link to create "Personal Access Token" with read access- https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line

-### Plugin configuration
----

-* Create a directory "git_hub".
+* Create a directory `git_hub`.

-* Download the files "git_hub.py" , "git_hub.cfg" and place it under the "git_hub" directory
+* Download the files "git_hub.py" , "git_hub.cfg" and place it under the `git_hub` directory.

 		wget https://raw.githubusercontent.com/site24x7/plugins/master/git_hub/git_hub.py